 It’s the phrase “Dawn is coming, open your eyes” from the song Stay Alive, by José González.
 This is played at the end of the film:

 So I’m heading to Costa Rica this Sunday, and then to Panama, and then probably Guatemala.
 I love not knowing exactly what’s next.
-To me, this is about being completely in control of my life – and that means being able to pursue opportunity and adventure, not shy away from danger or uncertainty.
+To me, becoming a digital nomad is about being completely in control of my life – and that means being able to pursue opportunity and adventure, not shy away from danger or uncertainty.

 I’ll try to write more often as I have good stories to share, but in the meantime, if you would like to contribute a story about your travels, Frayed Passport is mainly community-driven!
 Check out the guidelines and send me an email about your adventures – I’d love to hear from you!